entando/entando-docs/vuepress/docs/next/docs/reference/database-cr.md

 # EntandoDatabaseService Custom Resource Definition

 The EntandoDatabaseService CRD directs Entando to an external, internal, or auto-provisioned database service.
 Currently, PostgreSQL, MySQL, and Oracle are accepted.
-> Note: Oracle is not supported for automatic deployment in a container.
-See the [external database](../../tutorials/devops/external-db.md) instructions for the appropriate configuration.
+> Note: To configure Oracle for automatic deployment in a container, see this [example](../consume/identity-management.md#configuring-keycloak-with-an-external-oracle-dbsm).

 ### Example EntandoDatabaseService CR